VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

     }
     ```

-* **/logout** expects either the "vitalManToken" or the "vitalAccessToken"
+* **/logout** expects either the "vitalAccessToken" or the "vitalTestToken"
 session cookie to be included in the request and performs logout (destroys the
-session identified by the cookie); if the form parameter "altCookie" is set to
+session identified by the cookie and resets the cookie in the response); if the
-true the adapter will use the "vitalManToken" cookie, otherwise the
+form parameter "testCookie" is set to true the module will use the
-"vitalAccessToken" cookie.
+"vitalTestToken" cookie, otherwise the "vitalAccessToken" cookie.

-* **/evaluate** expects both the "vitalManToken" (user session with the rights
+* **/evaluate** expects both the "vitalAccessToken" and the "vitalTestToken"
-to request a policy evaluation) and the "vitalAccessToken" (session
-corresponding to the user for whom the policy is evaluated) session cookies and
-the form parameter "resources[]" (resources for which user permissions are
+session cookies and the form parameter "resources[]" (resources for which user
-requested) to be included in the request.
+permissions are requested) to be included in the request.
+If the additional
+query parameter "testCookie" is set to true the "vitalAccessToken" cookie is
+considered corresponding to a user session with the rights to request a policy
+evaluation while the "vitalTestToken" cookie to the user for whom the policy is
+to be evaluated, otherwise it is the opposite.

     It returns for each resource the list of permitted or denied actions.
 Response example: